-When using remote agents in non-default zone, it requires using a local workspace or an alternative way if the logs need to be accessed when agent is offline.
+When using remote agents in a non-default zone, this may require using a local workspace or an alternative method should the logs need to be accessed when the agent is offline.

 - Using local workspace